cbl-dart/cbl-dart/packages/cbl/README.md

 The whole Couchbase Lite API comes in both a synchronous and asynchronous version.
-The synchronous version is more efficient and slightly more convenient to use, but has the downside that it blocks the main thread.
+The synchronous version is more efficient and slightly more convenient to use, but has the downside that it blocks the current [isolate].

 In UI applications, such as Flutter apps, this is problematic.
-Blocking the UI thread for too long causes janky animations, or worse unresponsiveness.
+Blocking the UI isolate for too long causes janky animations, or worse, makes the app unresponsive.
 With only a synchronous API available, the solution would be to offload the work to a worker isolate.
-That is what the asynchronous API does, in a transparent way.
+That is what the asynchronous API does in a transparent way.

 Unless you are noticing the performance impact of the overhead of the asynchronous API, use the asynchronous API.